 By submitting your film, you consent to allow the film to be screened at the festival.
 If you are accepted into the festival, you may be asked to provide photos, stills and video clips to be used by the festival for publicity purposes.
 By submitting your film, you authorize that your work is cleared for festival exhibition and you accept full legal responsibility for the intellectual property therein.

 When you submit a film, the film becomes eligible for all of the awards in all of the categories.
 Films will be judged by a jury consisting of professionals from the film industry, journalists, and more.
-For previous juries, see above.
+For previous jury members, see above.